ikem-krueger/ikem-krueger.github.io/_posts/2019-02-10-fixing-the-asus-x59gl-heat-issue.md

 ## Conclusion

-The combination of the more efficient processor, with a different multiplier fixes the heat issue.
+The combination of the more efficient processor, with a different multiplier results in a lower TDP, which fixes the heat issue.